Picture of Saturn V Launch for Apollo 15 Mission

 .
 Source: NASA

-Rocket physics is basically the application of Newton's Laws
+Rocket physics, in the most basic sense, involves the application of Newton's Laws

 to a system with variable mass.
 A rocket has variable mass because its mass decreases over time, as a result of its fuel (propellant) burning off.